 “It’s like taking a walk with a knowledgeable friend.
 The narrative weaves its way with the river, revealing insights into history, landscape and nature.”
 Penny Dale, Author and Illustrator.

-As with ‘A River Avon Year’, each chapter is illustrated with a pen and ink drawing by the author.
+As with ‘A River Avon Year’ and ‘A Year on the Fosse’, each chapter is illustrated with a pen and ink drawing by the author and the cover pictures are his illustrations.

-Both books are available online from Amazon, Hive Books, Waterstones, and other online booksellers.
-The cover price for each book is just £10.00
+All Rick’s books are available at many good bookshops, and online from Amazon, Hive Books, Waterstones, Foyles, and other online booksellers.